trevorsharp/twitchpod/README.md

 To run this application using docker:

 1. Create the `docker-compose.yml` file as described below
-2. (Optional) - Add cover art photos for streamers in the `data` directory with the name `username.png` where username is the Twitch username of the streamer.
-Make the file names all lowercase
-3. Run `docker-compose up -d` in the folder where your `docker-compose.yml` lives
+2. Run `docker-compose up -d` in the folder where your `docker-compose.yml` lives
-4. Check the logs using `docker-compose logs -f` to see if there are any errors in your configuration
+3. Check the logs using `docker-compose logs -f` to see if there are any errors in your configuration
-5. Add podcast feeds to your podcast app of choice with the URL `http://hostname/username?title=Podcast%20Title` where `hostname` is the domain name or IP address specified in the docker-compose file, `username` is the Twitch username the desired streamer, and `Podcast%20Title` is the desired title of the podcast feed.
-Be sure to URL encode the podcast title (e.g. replace spaces with `%20`)

 ### docker-compose.yml